azsk/AzTS-docs/07-AzTS REST APIs/Prerequisite Steps.md

 1. Go to Azure Portal.
 2. Go to **Resource Groups**.
 3. Select your Resource Group where you have configured AzTS set up.
-4. Select the App Service for API 'AzSK-ATS-WebAPI-xxxxx'.
+4. Select the App Service for API 'AzSK-AzTS-WebAPI-xxxxx'.
 5. In the app's left menu, select **Configuration** > **Application settings**.
 6. Add/edit app setting **AADClientAppDetails__ApplicationId** and use its value as WebAPI Client id.